genicam/harvesters/docs/index.rst

 Harvester as an API
 ###################

-Click the following link to learn Harvester as an API:
+Click the following link to learn about Harvester as an API:

 .. toctree::
     :maxdepth: 2